lower energy metal chloride reaction

-Our initial focus of the eShuttle™ platform is the production of ethylene dichloride (EDC) with sodium hydroxide and hydrogen gas.
+Our first product with the eShuttle® platform is the production of ethylene dichloride (EDC) with sodium hydroxide and hydrogen gas.
 In the conventional production method, salt and water are electrochemically split through the chlor-alkali process to produce chlorine gas, sodium hydroxide and hydrogen gas.

 COPYRIGHT © 2023 CHEMETRY • ALL RIGHTS RESERVED